Serving Deep Learning Models with Deduplication from Relational Databases: Buffer Pool Management

-In the scenario of serving multiple models, we propose to apply the queueing theory~\cite{kleinrock1976queueing} to model the page accesses so that each page is like a server, and each model inference request that triggers a page access is like a customer.
+However, these existing algorithms did not consider page sharing caused by model deduplication in the multi-model serving scenario.
+To address the problem, we propose to refactor the formulation of $p_{reuse}$.
+We apply the queueing theory~\cite{kleinrock1976queueing} to model the page accesses so that each page is like a server, and each model inference request that triggers a page access is like a customer.
 Because a page may be shared by multiple models, inference requests from each model will be dispatched to a queue associated with the model.
-If we assume the arrival time of the next access to each page from each queue as an independent Poisson point process~\cite{kleinrock1976queueing}, the probability of reusing each page (i.e., the probability that the page will be accessed within $t$ time ticks) can be estimated using Eq.~\ref{eq:cost1}.
-Here, $M =\{m_1, ..., m_s\}$ represents a set of models that share this page, and $\lambda_i$ denotes the access rate per time tick for the model $m_i$.
+If we assume the arrival time of the next access to each page from each queue as an independent Poisson point process~\cite{kleinrock1976queueing}, $p_{reuse}$ can be estimated using Eq.~\ref{eq:cost1}.
+Here, $M =\{m_1, ..., m_k\}$ represents a set of models that share this page, and $\lambda_i$ denotes the access rate per time tick for the model $m_i$.

-This approach is more accurate than simply estimating $p_{reuse}$ based on the reference frequency/distance measured for each page, because the access patterns of various datasets involved in each model inference is fixed, mostly affected by $\lambda_i$.
+This approach is more accurate than simply estimating $p_{reuse}$ based on the reference time/frequency/distance measured for each page, because the access patterns of various datasets involved in each model inference is fixed, mostly affected by $\lambda_i$.

-\eat{ tracking the frequency or reference distance of each page, is less efficient than tracking the frequency of each model as well as how pages are shared (or deduplicated) across models.
-That's because the access patterns of various datasets involved in each model inference are fixed.
-If once the inference frequency for each model and the set of models that share each page is known, the probability of reusing each page can be derived by modeling the arrival time of the next access to each model as a Poisson point process~\cite{kleinrock1976queueing}, and uses the cumulative density of the exponential distribution to predict the time-until-next arrival for a Poisson point process.
-Here, $M =\{m_1, ..., m_s\}$ represents a set of models that share this page, and $\lambda_i$ denotes the access rate per time tick for the model $m_i$:}

-\eat{ (1) the reference distance. $p_{reuse}$ for a page is computed from the page's $\lambda$ value, where $\lambda$ is the rate (per time tick) at which the page is referenced.
-If we model the arrival time of the next reference to each page as a Poisson point process \cite{kleinrock1976queueing}, then the probability that the page is referenced in the next $t$ time ticks is $1 - e^{-\lambda t}$ (this follows from the cumulative density of the exponential distribution, which models the time-until-next arrival for a Poisson point process).

-There are a number of ways that $\lambda$ for a page can be estimated.
-We can collect the number of references $n$ to the page in the last $t'$ time ticks, and estimate the rate of references per time tick as $\lambda \approx n/t'$.
-This quantity is a bit difficult to deal with in practice, however.
-It requires storing multiple references to each page, maintained over a sliding time window.